What to do in the event of a voltage drop?

 In the latter, hypotension is also likely to lead to a state of shock.
 Too sudden a drop in voltage can indeed damage the normal functioning of essential organs, such as the brain and the kidneys.

-If the drop in blood pressure is not accompanied by any symptoms, then “there is nothing to worry about “says the doctor.
+If the drop in blood pressure is not accompanied by any symptoms, then “there is nothing to worry regarding “says the doctor.
 Too low blood pressure is less harmful to the cardiovascular system than hypertension.
 In this second case, the arteries tend to tighten, forcing the heart to work harder to pump blood, which increases the risk of myocardial infarction, for example.

 What are the main causes of hypotension?